dfsnow/opentimes/site/content/data.md

   - ZCTAs (ZIP codes)

-All routing is performed from each origin in a state to all destinations in the same state *plus a 300km buffer around the state*.
+All routing is performed from each origin in a state to all destinations in the same state _plus a 300km buffer around the state_.
 Routing only occurs between geographies of the same type i.e. tracts route to tracts, counties to counties, etc.

 Data is updated once new Census geographies are released (usually fall of a given year).
 Yearly updates are considered a [SemVer](https://semver.org) minor version.
 Small data corrections and tweaks are typically patch versions.

+---

 ## Limitations